 Are you training to become a brand new leader?
 Click here for the "skinny" on new leader training!
 We have a special page just for you!

 Have questions?
 Please don't hesitate to call us at 401.331.4500 or 800.331.0149 or at firstname.lastname@example.org should you have any questions.

 For troops planning to take big trips (more than three nights) which require long-term planning and, in most cases, extra troop fundraising events.
 GSUSA has prepared a four-part kit called the Global Travel Tool Kit which covers all the topics and provides worksheets, timelines and a travel journal.
 We'll review the tool kit and also present a panel of leaders who have taken successful trips in the US and abroad.
-This workshop is open to girls and leaders; we invite whole troops to participate.
+This workshop is required for trips of three or more nights and the training date is required on the Intent-to-Travel form.
+Formerly open to both leaders and girls, this year's workshop is for ADULTS ONLY.
 If leaders cannot make this once-a-year workshop, please contact Martha Frutchey at 401.331.4500 or 800.331.0149 x 1408.